DIY Bags and Accessories with Crystals

 Now it's time to sew on the bottom.
 The thread ends now come out of the bead as shown in the picture.

-Feed the left string through the bead on the left... feed 2 beads on the same string.
+Pass the left string through the bead on the left... and thread 2 beads on the same string.

 Pass the right cord through the 2nd bead.
 Tighten the string.